quantargo/react-layout/readme.md

 ## Configuration

 React Layout doesn’t need any configuration out-of-the-box.
-The components should Just Work.
+The components should Just Work™.

 Some components accept spacing or gap props to control the flow of the layout.
 These are defined as a number (not only integers, so `1.25` is also valid) and the default value assigned to `1` is `1rem`.
 You can customize this relationship via the **`--rl-gap-size`** CSS variable.
 You can change it globally (e.g. on the `html` element) or locally by setting it on any HTML element: